The

 of the eight major technical advances we

-have made over the past few years will
+have made will

 now permit this conversion